CICSilver/cpu-stress-x86-aarch64/README.md

 ## Instruction
-- get cpu float and int performance score on x86/aarch64 platform, now can run on windows and linux.
+- Get CPU performance scores for floating-point and integer operations on x86 and aarch64 platforms.
+The program is now compatible with both Windows and Linux operating systems.
-- If you need to test X86 with SSE, you need to uncomment cou_stress.cpp:101-106 lines and 74-76 lines, then comment 70-73 and 95-99 lines.
+- To test X86 with SSE, uncomment lines 101-106 and 74-76 in cou_stress.cpp.
+Then, comment lines 70-73 and 95-99.
 ## Install
 #### Windows
 run